mnotchc/lintongmao.github.io/docs/rnn.md

 **P.S.**

-In [Siegelmann and Sontag, 1991](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.47.8383), the authors models a recursive net with continuous-valued neurons as a dynamical system and remark that not only can one simulate a processor net with a Turing machine but any function computable by a Turing machine can be computed by a processor net.
-The paper shows a universal Turing machine can be simulated by a finite neural network made up of sigmoidal neurons.
+In [Siegelmann and Sontag, 1991](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.47.8383), the authors models a recursive net with continuous-valued neurons as a dynamical system and remark that not only can one simulate a processor net with a Turing machine, but any function computable by a Turing machine can be computed by a processor net.
+The paper shows that a universal Turing machine can be simulated by a finite neural network made up of sigmoidal neurons.

 > If training vanilla neural nets is optimization over functions, training recurrent nets is optimization over programs.